 All procedures and actions relating to Prohibited Practices and Misconduct under this Policy shall be conducted in accordance with the International Financial Institutions' Principles and Guidelines for Investigations attached to the Uniform Framework on Preventing and Combating Fraud and Corruption adopted by NIB on 7 October 2008.
-Further information on NIB's prevention of fraud and corruption, including money laundering and terrorist financing, can be found in the Integrity and Compliance Policy and the Integrity Due Diligence (IDD) Policy and Procedures.
+Further information on NIB's prevention of fraud and corruption, including money laundering and terrorist financing, can be found in the Integrity and Compliance Policy, the Integrity Due Diligence Policy and IDD procedures, and, the anti-money laundering (AML) and counteracting terrorist financing (CTF) process.